ushadow/handinput/README.md

 To improve the accuracy of gesture recognition, you need to train your own model.

 1. Record training examples
-  1. Click "Capture Gesture" button
+  1. Click "Capture Gesture" button.
+  2. Follow the prompt to give training gesture examples.
+  3. In the end, the program will process and train a new model using all the data.
 2. Press "T" to start tracking and gesture recognition

 ## Modules